 “The information available to the war department is that the vessel sailed from Manila on October 11, 1944, with 1775 prisoners of war aboard.
 On October 24 the vessel was sunk by submarine action in the south China Sea over 200 miles from the Chinese coast which was the nearest land.
 Five of the prisoners escaped in a small boat and reached the coast.
 Four others have been reported as picked up by the Japanese by whom all others aboard are reported lost.
 Absence of detailed information as to what happened to the other individual prisoners and known circumstances of the incident lead to a conclusion that all other prisoners listed by the Japanese as aboard the vessel perished.

 “It is with deep regret that I must notify you of this unhappy culmination of the long period of anxiety and suffering you have experienced.
 You have my heartfelt sympathy.

 “J. A. Ulio

 “Maj.
 Gen., The Adjutant General of the Army”

 Since he was lost at sea, his name appears on The Tablets of the Missing at the American Military Cemetery outside of Manila.
 His family also had a memorial headstone placed at Billings Creek Cemetery in Vernon County, Wisconsin.

 While the brothers were in the Philippines, his mother was living in Belvidere, Illinois.
 Because of this, their names also appear on the memorial for men from Boone County, Illinois, who died in WWII.

 One final part of this story should be told.
-While Fay was a POW, his little brother, Jack, was treated with a new medicine known as penicillin that a doctor in Belvedere got permission to use.
+While Fay was a POW, his little brother, Jack, was treated with a new medicine known as penicillin that a doctor in Belvedere had permission to use.
 Not only did Jack recover from his illness, but he resided in Elroy, Wisconsin, near their childhood home, until his death in October 2016.